Hydra9268/ZGESO/README.md

 <img src="https://i.imgur.com/KrnhwuP.png">

-A Public Domain ESO Leveling Guide produced by Zygor Guides, updated by Hydra9268 (aka alterego9268 on ZG forums).
-The purpose of this project is to add a Summerset leveling guide.
+A Public Domain leveling guide produced by Zygor Guides, updated by Hydra9268 (aka alterego9268 on ZG's forums).
+The purpose of this project is to add a Summerset leveling guide and beyond.

 No longer supported references:
 * Announcement: https://zygorguides.com/blog/zygor-guides-elder-scrolls-online-guides-going-free-use/